 Student progress toward a degree should be checked prior to completion of 48 credit hours.
 For certificate programs, progress should be checked prior to the completion of each semester.
 However, students should contact their academic advisor to review their progress toward a degree each semester.
-A degree audit tool is available for students to use on the myAllen portal.
+When the student applies for graduation the Registrar will complete an Official Degree Audit.
+The student will be notified if requirements have not been met.